lilyosah/tech-knowledgebase/Accessibility/Would you be Mine.md

 	- Designers can foster accessibility through appropriation
 		- Appropriation of mainstream technologies
 	- They call this "DIY"
-	- ⭐This kind of "bottom up" engagement indicates the need for and potential of a different kind of assistive technology design process
+	- ⭐ This kind of "bottom up" engagement indicates the need for and potential of a different kind of assistive technology design process
+	- Making things moddable is a good way to allow for individual personalization - designing for everyone can make peoples experiences worse

 ## Abstract